Everyday-Motivation/hive_minishell/notes.md

 ## Test cases
 cd out of directory that has been deleted. ctrl + c in random cases.
+What if path is unset?
+What if everything is unset?

 ### Quote
 “           “